rnascunha/xerock_web/README.md

 #### Local

 The **Local** section shows all *local apps*. *Local apps* are applications that doesn't require a *daemon*, they use some API provided by the browser.
-Only supported *local apps* displayed, i.e., different browsers at different version will exibit different *local apps* list.
+Only supported *local apps* are displayed, i.e., different browsers at different version will exibit different *local apps* list.

 The list of *local apps* can be examined [here](#local-apps).